-I decided to write this article because leaking nozzle problem I was facing with my Anet A8 wasn’t properly documented online.
-I either couldn’t find an appropriate solution, or had to dig through many blog posts, articles, forums, or YouTube videos to find the most appropriate fix.
-This ultimately wasted months of my time, and created this frustrating relationship around 3D printing.
+I decided to write this article because of the leaking nozzle problem I was facing with my Anet A8 wasn’t properly documented online.
+I either couldn’t find an appropriate solution or had to dig through many blog posts, articles, forums, or YouTube videos to find the most appropriate fix.
+This ultimately wasted months of my time and created this frustrating relationship around 3D printing.

 So, after figuring out how to fix the leaking nozzle problem, I decided to outline the correct steps to banish this problem for good and get on with life. 🙂

 Fix your Anet A8 3D Printer Leaking Nozzle

 The Problem: Filament Leaks or Oozes from the Extruder Nozzle